karkael64/amonite-js/README.md

 # Amonite
- Amonite is a web client-side ([JS](https://github.com/karkael64/amonite-front)) and server-side (PHP and [NodeJS](https://github.com/karkael64/amonite-php)) engine.
+ Amonite is composed with a web client-side ([JS](https://github.com/karkael64/amonite-front)) and server-side ([PHP](https://github.com/karkael64/amonite-php) and NodeJS) engine.
 It is an engine that complies with HTTP standards, lightweight, easy to use.
 It's an engine that lets you decide how the program should go forward.

 ## Amonite-JS
  Amonite is a good NodeJS engine :